 You can follow the below steps to make sure you follow your duty of care:

-- Perform a risk assessment of the lone workers’ environment (due to the nature of the pandemic, your employee will likely have to carry this out).
+- Perform a risk assessment of the lone workers’ environment.

 - Identify hazards and consider ways they can adapt their setting to alleviate (or remove) risks.